SohamV8/ClubConnect/README-VIVA.md

 ---

+## 🎯 **Postman Collection**

+I've created a complete Postman collection (`postman-collection.json`) that includes:
+- All CRUD operations for each service
+- Inter-service communication examples
+- API Gateway routing tests
+- Error handling examples

+**To use:**
+1. Open Postman
+2. Import the `postman-collection.json` file
+3. Run the collection to test all endpoints

+---

 **Good luck with your viva!
-This system demonstrates modern microservices architecture with professional-grade features.
-Focus on explaining the architecture, showing the inter-service communication, and demonstrating the CRUD operations smoothly.**
+This system demonstrates modern microservices architecture with MySQL persistence, service discovery, and professional-grade features.
+Focus on explaining the architecture clearly and showing the inter-service communication smoothly.**